Saurabhbhosale0712/End-to-End-Sentiment-Analysis-Pipeline/README.md

 # End-to-End-Sentiment-Analysis-Pipeline

-You will implement a sentiment analysis pipeline on a well-known public dataset.
+To implement a sentiment analysis pipeline on a well-known public dataset.
 The process includes:

-1. Downloading the dataset (already annotated with sentiment).
+1. Downloading the dataset.

 2. Storing the data in a database.